syncfusion-content/blazor-docs/blazor/accumulation-chart/getting-started.md

 1. Install the [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor)  NuGet package to the application by using the [NuGet Package Manager](https://blazor.syncfusion.com/documentation/nuget-packages/).

-2. Add the client-side resources using [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
+2. Add the client-side resources through [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) or from [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
 For Internet Explorer 11, kindly refer the polyfills.
 Refer the [documentation](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.

     ```html
     <head>